FourCredits/cal-clone/README.md

 - [ ] Specifying a month other than the current one.
 - [ ] Showing more than one month (like `cal`'s `-3` option).
+- [ ] Refactor to use a pretty printer
 - [ ] Tests?

 Feel free to raise an issue if you think something should be added to this list.